-We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these are geared towards a different tier of filmmaking.
-However, YouTube now supports HDR content, so you can turn your uploads into high-dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.
+We haven't included the best cinema cameras or the best cameras for filmmaking in this guide, as these are high-end pieces of kit that most YouTubers won't need.
+However, YouTube supports HDR content, so if your cinematography is really important to you, why not consider investing in a premium film camera such as the Blackmagic Pocket Cinema Camera 6K.